digikar99/bmas/README.md

 ## Implementation details

-The actual computation is done by simd functions from hardware simd instructions, [SLEEF](https://sleef.org/) and/or gcc.
+The actual computation is done by simd functions from hardware simd instructions, [SLEEF](https://sleef.org/) and/or libmvec*.
 These are defined inside the [config](./config/) directory.

+*Currently, [libmvec](https://github.com/sgallagher/glibc/blob/master/sysdeps/unix/sysv/linux/x86_64/libmvec.abilist) is used for single-float sine and cosine for AVX2, since they were found to be faster than their SLEEF counterparts.

 ## Disclaimer